Westward Ho! (novel)

-Westward Ho! is an 1855 historical novel written by British author Charles Kingsley.
+Westward Ho! is an 1855 historical novel written by British author Charles Kingsley, set in the Elizabethan era and written in a mock Elizabethan tone.
+It follows the adventures of Amyas Leigh, who sets sail with Francis Drake and other privateers to the Caribbean, where they battle with the Spanish.
+Originally targeted at adults, Westward Ho! was deemed suitable for children due to its mixture of patriotism, sentiment and romance, and became a firm favourite of children's literature during the 19th century.
+Its popularity has declined in the 21st century because of its anti-Catholicism and its racist attitudes towards indigenous peoples.

 Plot

 Set initially in Bideford in North Devon during the reign of Elizabeth I, Westward Ho! follows the adventures of Amyas Leigh, an unruly child who as a young man follows Francis Drake to sea.
 Amyas loves local beauty Rose Salterne, as does nearly everyone else; much of the novel involves Rose's elopement with a Spaniard.

 Amyas spends time in the Caribbean coasts of Venezuela seeking gold, and in the process finds his true love, the beautiful Indian maiden Ayacanora.
 During the return journey to England, he discovers that Rose and his brother Frank have been burnt at the stake by the Spanish Inquisition.
 He vows revenge on all Spaniards, and joins in the defence of England against the Spanish Armada.
 When he is permanently blinded by a freak bolt of lightning at sea, he accepts this as God's judgement and finds peace in forgiveness.